scheduleonce/developer-center/docs/Client-side APIs/use-cases-client-side-api.md

 The client-side libraries provide two different methods of extracting booking confirmation data from OnceHub at the time of scheduling:

 * [Redirecting booking confirmation data](https://developers.oncehub.com/docs/redirecting-booking-confirmation-data), via URL parameters (when using <a target="_blank" href="https://help.oncehub.com/help/automatic-redirect">Automatic redirect</a>), and
-* [Collecting data from an embedded Booking page](https://developers.oncehub.com/docs/collecting-data-from-an-embedded-booking-page), via JavaScript (when using <a target="_blank" href="https://help.oncehub.com/help/website-embed">Website embed</a>)
+* [Collecting data from an embedded booking page](https://developers.oncehub.com/docs/collecting-data-from-an-embedded-booking-page), via JavaScript (when using <a target="_blank" href="https://help.oncehub.com/help/website-embed">Website embed</a>)

 ## Apply our client-side libraries to your business processes